-Has a close relative become seriously ill or injured and you need to cancel your trip before you get started or while already travelling?
-Read on for information on how we can help.
+If a close relative become seriously ill or injured and you need to cancel your trip before you get started, or while already travelling, there may be cover available under our plans.

 If a close relative is suddenly hospitalised or dies from a sudden illness or serious injury, then your travel insurance policy can help if you have to cancel or re-arrange your trip.